How Carat Weight Affects Price

 The weight of a diamond is given in carats.
 One carat is equal to 1/142 of an ounce.
 Many people think of carat weight as the size of a diamond.
 However, two diamonds of the same weight can look very different in size.
 If a diamond is cut deep and narrow, it will look much smaller than another diamond of the same weight that is cut shallow and wide.

-There are three major considerations when looking at the price of a diamond.
+There are two major considerations when looking at the weight of a diamond:

 Each of the following weights (starting with 0.46 carats) have entirely separate price charts, and increase dramatically at each break.
 Prices increase because larger stones are much more rare than smaller ones.
 Therefore, two smaller diamonds will not cost as much as one diamond that weighs the same as both together.
-For instance, two 1.00-carat diamonds as listed below would cost $15,400, while one stone weighing 2.00 carat would cost $30,000.
+For instance, two 0.50-carat diamonds as listed below would cost $3,600, while one stone weighing 1.00 carat would cost $6,600.

-Prices given below are for a Round Brilliant shape, good make, G color, VS2 clarity, from the Rapaport Diamond Report for March 2008.
+Prices given below are for a Round Brilliant shape, good make, G color, VS2 clarity, from the Rapaport Diamond Report for March 2000.
 We give just one quality as an example to make this point clearly.
 Other qualities will vary dramatically in price.
-Also, these prices are not meant to represent actual selling prices.
+Also, these prices are not meant to represent actual selling prices, since we can always help you find prices below these.

 Example prices for Round / G / VS2: